 be able to demonstrate 12 months of postgraduate education or residency training in Canada.*

 (*it is also possible to undertake supervised training in another competent authority country to meet this requirement).

 This course covers all the required steps for working as a doctor in Australia if you are a trainee doctor from Ireland, the UK, US or Canada.

 What Types of Jobs Can I Apply for as a Canadian Trainee Doctor in Australia?

 You can pretty much apply for any sort of trainee job.
 There are often a number of postgraduate year 2 or 3 general jobs on offer.
-They are generally termed Resident Medical Officer in most States and Territories, but may also be called House Officer or Hospital Medical Officer in some places.
+They are normally termed Resident Medical Officers in most States and Territories, but may also be called House Officers or Hospital Medical Officers in some places.

 One key thing to look out for is that most jobs you come across will not accept an overseas applicant.

 A key thing to look for is the phrase “eligible for registration” in the selection criteria.

 It is very important to try and secure an employment offer.
 Whilst you can apply to the Australian Medical Council to check your primary medical degree at any stage.
 You won’t be able to gain registration until you have an offer of employment.
 This is because the Medical Board needs to see a supervision plan from your employer.